ZE4L0T/ANON-Full-Node-Wallet/README.md

 ### Instructions for Windows installation:

-*Friendly reminder to backup before making changes*
+*Friendly reminder to backup before making changes on your system*

 1. Optional part:
 Go to your folder C:\Users\(YOU)\appdata\roaming\ANON